-In 2012–2013, selected AFSP chapters will be sponsoring educational conferences on LGBT suicide and suicide risk.
-Through our partnerships with local LGBT organizations and advocates, AFSP chapters will seek to raise awareness about LGBT suicide risk, bring research results to the attention of professionals and the public, and explore new strategies for LGBT suicide prevention in local communities.
+Since 2011, several AFSP chapters have sponsored educational conferences on LGBT suicide and suicide risk.
+Through our partnerships with local LGBT organizations and advocates, AFSP chapters seek to raise awareness about LGBT suicide risk, bring research results to the attention of professionals and the public, and explore new strategies for LGBT suicide prevention in local communities.

 Research Advances and Advocacy